-Note: Medical School acceptance rate is defined as the proportion of graduates in 2019 who are accepted to medical school within eight months of graduation.
+Note: Medical School acceptance rate is defined as the proportion of graduates in the reporting year who are accepted to medical school within eight months of graduation.
 This metric is used internally in lieu of Placement Rate, as it more correctly reflects the mission of the College.